-In all Competitions that take place in an arena under the jurisdiction of a Ground Jury, each Athlete must salute the President of the Ground Jury as a matter of courtesy, unless the President gives other instructions.
+2.1 In all Competitions that take place in an arena under the jurisdiction of a Ground Jury, each Athlete must salute the President of the Ground Jury as a matter of courtesy, unless the President gives other instructions.
 The Ground Jury may refuse to start an Athlete who has not saluted.
 The Ground Jury may also fine the Athlete (240.2.6).
 For special reasons the Ground Jury, in consultation with the OC, OCs may decide whether or not Athletes are required to salute prior to the commencement of each Competition.
-The OC in agreement with the President of the Ground Jury must instruct the Athletes to salute Heads of State when present, and may do so if there is a special guest occupying the official box
+The OC in agreement with the President of the Ground Jury must instruct the Athletes to salute Heads of State

-- 2.1.1 For special reasons the Ground Jury can decide that the salute is not necessary. - 2.1.2 Athletes may not remove their Headgear when saluting.
+- when present, and may do so if there is a special guest occupying the official box - 2.2 At the discretion of the Ground Jury, Athletes who are improperly dressed may be refused permission to take part in the Competition. - 2.1.1 For special reasons the Ground Jury can decide that the salute is not necessary. - 2.1.2 Athletes may not remove their Headgear when saluting.
 Raising the whip or lowering the head will be considered an appropriate salute. - 3.
-Advertising and Publicity on Athletes and Horses

-Refer to the FEI Rules for Jumping Events, Article 256.3 and GRs Article 135
+Advertising and Publicity on Athletes and Horses Refer to the FEI Rules for Jumping Events, Article 256.3 and GRs Article 135